seneyu/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 </assistant:output>
 </example>

-Student Input: Bears are at the door, did you leave the garbage out?
+Student Input: Did you see the raven this morning?
+They were looking at our garden.